Scenic:

 Website template by Oriane Siméoni from the Object localization for free CVPR '23 tutorial.

-Last updated: 11th of March 2024
+Last updated: 15th of July 2024